 Corporate gifting has come a long way from the days of pens, notebooks, and mugs.
 These days, there are all kinds of ways to connect with your employees and customers through incredible gifts.
-Personalizing or customizing your gifts to suit the needs of your target audience is one of the best ways to make sure you have a lasting impression, for all the right reasons.
+Personalizing or customizing your gifts to suit the needs of your target audience is one of the best ways to leave a lasting impression.

 1. Focus on Products with Real Value

-According to one study, when a business gives a recipient a gift that has real value (rather than a generic item), and the gift includes the branding of the business, 9 out of 10 consumers are more likely to recognize and recall the company.
+According to one study, when a business gives a recipient a gift with real value (rather than a generic item), and the gift includes the business's branding, 9 out of 10 consumers are more likely to recognize and recall the company.

-Start by defining the people you’re going to be giving your gift to.
-If you’re sending a client gift to a customer, what do they value most about your business and brand?
+First, know who you’re giving your gift to.
+If you’re sending a client gift to a customer, what do they value?
 If you’re sending gifts to an employee, how can you make them feel proud of working with you?
-Empathy is a big deal for employees today, so it might be worth sending a gift which promotes wellness or good mental health for your staff members, to show how much you value them.
+Empathy is becoming increasingly important, so it might be worth sending a gift that promotes wellness or good mental health to show how much you value them.

 Adding your logo is a great way to do this, but be careful not to go over the top.
-Plastering your logo all over a shirt or blanket is a good way to ensure your customers might want to avoid using it.
-Instead, keep it classy with a small logo, and maybe a reference to your company’s slogan.
+For example, placing your logo over a shirt or blanket is a good way to ensure your customers might want to avoid using it.
+Instead, keep it classy with a small logo (and maybe a reference to your company’s slogan).

 You can also get creative with other ways to showcase your brand.
-For instance, maybe you can adapt the colors of the product you’re sending to your brand palette with Pantone color matching.
-You can think about customizing the packaging with your brand too.
-Custom presentation boxes are a great way to remind your recipients who their gift came from.
+For instance, maybe you can choose colors based on your brand palette.
+You can also consider customizing the packaging with your brand, such as custom boxes or logo imprints.

 3. Include Bonus “Extras” Alongside a Main Gift